 user_idis new to Cord.
 This is an object that contains the same fields as the user management REST endpoint.

-organization_idis new to Cord.
-This is an object that contains the same fields as the organization management REST endpoint.
+group_idis new to Cord.
+This is an object that contains the same fields as the group management REST endpoint.

 If either the